gilliorem/philosophers/README.md

 - You hold the marker
 - Someone hold the eraser
 - You wait for the eraser
-- The other guy waits for the pen
+- The other guy waits for the marker
 - → nobody writes, forever *waiting for a shared resource to be released*

-Note that in this example one shared resource is the pen and another one is the eraser.
+Note that in this example one shared resource is the marker and another one is the eraser.
 It can be the same that resource that is being shared.

 In philosophers, the shared resource is the fork: a philosopher needs 2 forks to eat.